Manufacturing is the fastest growing industry in Northern Nevada

 - Foreign-Trade Zone (No. 126) with Alternative Site Framework is one of the largest in the nation.

 Back office support and data centers looking to Reno-Sparks-Tahoe for business solutions have increased over 50% since 2011.
-Why?
-Companies are beginning to notice:
+Companies like Apple, Google, and Switch have all located data centers here in Greater Reno-Sparks-Tahoe region.

 Greater Reno-Sparks-Tahoe is set to be a leader in clean energy